cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 ## Decision

 We implement the semi-fungible liquid staking system and exemption factor system within the cosmos sdk.
-These tokenizedshares have extremely limited fungibility to only the specific delegation record that was created when shares were tokenized.
-These assets can be used for OTC trades but composibiltiy with DeFi is limited.
+Though registered as fungible assets, these tokenized shares have extremely limited fungibility, only among the specific delegation record that was created when shares were tokenized.
+These assets can be used for OTC trades but composability with DeFi is limited.
 The primary expected use case is improving the user experience of liquid staking providers.

 A new governance parameter is introduced that defines the ratio of exempt to issued tokenized shares.
 This is called the exemption factor.